 How do I scale test automation with AI?

-Shift from manual scripting to intelligent systems that generate, maintain, and optimize tests autonomously, using five strategies: (1) autonomous test generation from plain English/user stories; (2) self-healing maintenance (60–80% maintenance reduction); (3) intelligent ML-based prioritization to run a smaller high-risk subset; (4) visual and multi-layer validation across web/mobile/API; (5) AI diagnostics for minutes-not-days root cause.
-Adopt them in three phases — Augmentation, Automation, Autonomy — rather than all at once.
+Shift from manual scripting to systems that generate, maintain, and optimize tests, using five strategies: autonomous test generation from plain English, self-healing maintenance (60 to 80% reduction), ML-based prioritization to run a smaller high-risk subset, visual and multi-layer validation, and AI diagnostics for faster root cause.
+Adopt them in three phases (Augmentation, Automation, Autonomy) rather than all at once.

 Why doesn't traditional test automation scale?

-Traditional automation scales linearly with headcount: more tests require more engineers to write and maintain them.
-With 40–60% of QA hours historically lost to maintenance, net coverage growth stalls past ~100–200 tests per engineer because maintenance consumes the hours that would produce new coverage.
-AI changes the scaling curve by automating authoring and maintenance themselves, so coverage tracks code-change speed instead of human typing speed.
+Traditional automation scales linearly with headcount: more tests need more engineers to write and maintain them.
+With 40 to 60% of QA hours historically lost to maintenance, net coverage stalls because maintenance consumes the hours that would produce new coverage.
+AI changes the curve by automating authoring and maintenance, so coverage tracks code-change speed instead of typing speed.

 How much can self-healing reduce test maintenance?